Learn The 5 Steps To Become A Certified Hand Therapist

 Many clinics will hire and train you to work as a hand therapist before you have your CHT certification.
 Just be sure you have taken continuing ed courses related to the hand therapy before moving down this path so you can be prepared.

-Once you meet the above requirements, you’ll then be eligible to sit for the Hand Therapy Certification Exam.
+Once you meet the above requirements, you’ll then be eligible to sit for the Hand Therapy Certification Examination (HTCE).
+I do want to note that this exam is only offered in the spring and the fall, each over a three-week window.

 The exam covers quite a bit from anatomy and physiology of the hand and upper limb, treatment techniques and tools, to evaluation and therapeutic interventions, among other components.

-For a complete list of what the exam covers, check out this comprehensive exam blueprint from the Hand Therapy Certification Commission for U.S. exam takers.
+For a complete list of what the exam covers, be sure to check out this comprehensive exam blueprint from the Hand Therapy Certification Commission for U.S. exam takers.

 The CHT exam is not an easy exam, and as such you’ll want to make sure you give yourself plenty of time to study.
-To put things into perspective, the pass rate in 2019 for first-time test takers averaged 57%.
+To put things into perspective, the pass rate in 2022 for first-time test takers averaged 58%, with an average pass rate of 59% over the last 10 years.

-Even though you’ll have over three years of experience and 4,000+ hours of hand therapy experience, you’ll still need to prepare for this exam.
+Even though you’ll have over three years of experience and 4,000+ hours of hand therapy experience prior to being eligible to test, you’ll still really need to prepare for this exam.

 Once you hit these 5 steps, you’re officially a Certified Hand Therapist!

-Following the passing of the exam, you’re an official Certified Hand Therapist.
+Following the passing of the CHT exam, you’re officially a Certified Hand Therapist.
+Hooray!

-As you can see, becoming a CHT is not an easy road.
+As you can see by the requirements, becoming a CHT is not an easy road.

-But if you’re passionate about hand therapy as your career choice, the certification is worth pursuing to learn as much as you can to differentiate yourself.
+But, if you’re truly passionate about hand therapy as your career choice, the certification is worth pursuing to learn as much as you can and to differentiate yourself as an expert in hands.

 Do you have any other tips or insight for occupational therapists interested in becoming a Certified Hand Therapist?

 What questions do you have about becoming a CHT?
-Please feel free to share in the comments below!
+Please feel free to share your thoughts and questions in the comments below!

 Additional Hand Therapy Resources